cpage-pivotal/tanzu-deploy-action/README.md

 **ContainerApp configuration.** In the root of your application directory, run `tanzu app init` to generate a default configuration in the `.tanzu/config` subfolder.
 If you want to deploy other resources with your application, like an `HttpRoute`, add those to the `.tanzu/config` directory.
 Be sure to commit these resources to Git.

-**Container Registry.** Identify a container registry, and associated credentials that the action can use to publish a container image of your application for deployment.

 ### Create the workflow secrets

 You can create your secrets at the repo or organization level for use with your Github Workflow.
 Here are the steps for creating at the repo level: